Creating Accessible and Inclusive Events

 Sensory Sensitivity and Overstimulation

-Holiday events are full of festive lights, loud music, and bustling crowds—all wonderful in their own right but overwhelming for some.
-People with sensory sensitivities or autism, in particular, may struggle in these environments.
-But your awareness and simple acts of kindness can help them feel more comfortable.
+Many events are full of loud music and bustling crowds, wonderful in their own right, but overwhelming for some.
+People with sensory sensitivities may struggle in these environments.

 What You Can Do:

-Flashing or strobe lights may be a staple at holiday events, but they can trigger seizures in individuals with epilepsy.
-Even if you’re not hosting, knowing how to assist others when this happens can be life-changing.
+Flashing or strobe lights may be a staple at events, but they can trigger seizures in individuals with epilepsy.

 What You Can Do:

-• Be mindful of flashing or strobe lights, which can trigger seizures in people with epilepsy.
-Where possible, use more natural or consistent lighting throughout the event space.
+• Where possible, use more natural or consistent lighting throughout the event space.

 Sobriety Support

-The holiday season is often centered around alcohol, but for those who choose sobriety or are in recovery, the pressure to partake can make socializing difficult.
-Offering a variety of non-alcoholic drinks can ensure that everyone feels comfortable.
+Events are often centred around alcohol, but for those who choose sobriety or are in recovery, the pressure to partake can make socializing difficult.

 What You Can Do:

-• Ensure that your event offers a variety of non-alcoholic beverages, especially for those in recovery or those who choose sobriety.
+• Ensure that your event offers a variety of non-alcoholic beverages so that everyone has options.

 Physical Accessibility

-Physical accessibility goes beyond ramps and seating—it’s about creating spaces that are easy to navigate for everyone, from people using wheelchairs to those with mobility challenges.
+Physical accessibility goes beyond ramps and seating, it's about creating spaces that are easy to navigate for everyone.
 Even as an attendee, you can help by staying mindful of the physical space around you.

 What You Can Do:

-• Outline important accessibility considerations for the venue in the invitations or on your event website.
+• Outline important accessibility considerations for the venue in invitations or on your event website.

 • If you see someone struggling to find seating or navigate through the event, offer to help guide them to an easier route.